sonnen-tools/node-red/docs/overview.md

 #### SB Set Mode
 This sets the sets the battery to manual mode (OperatingMode = "1") or to the default "automatic" mode (OperatingMode = "2"), where the battery detects if it should charge/discharge.
 It checks if the requested mode is equal to the current mode.
 If it is, the flow ends here.
+If we continue, it sets the requested mode.
 It then checks if the mode that has been set is OperatingMode = "1" (manual/API mode).
 If that's the case, it also sets charging and discharging to zero.
 Reason: The SonnenBatterie retains the last API setting between mode changes.
 So, if it has been charging in OM=1, then set to automatic and then later (here) is set to OM=1 again, it will start charging again.
 This node is used in the "Discharge Control" flow only, so I can assume I want it to idle here (neither charge nor discharge).